 Yidan Prize for Education Development Laureate 2019

-Sir Fazle has always viewed education as a crucial catalyst for change.
-He firmly believes that it is about more than just schools and books.
+Sir Fazle always viewed education as a crucial catalyst for change.
+He firmly believed that it is about more than just schools and books.
 Play based joyful learning is a cornerstone of BRAC’s approach.
 BRAC has set up more than 1,400 play-based early childhood development centres across Bangladesh, Tanzania and Uganda, where close to 40,000 children aged 1 to 5 years are presently enrolled.
 In these centres, pre-school children have access to age-appropriate play materials, a play-based curriculum, and play spaces that ensure their holistic development.